Skip to main content

 Dynamics 365 environment settings

-1. In the Application users page, click + New app user to open Create a new app user dialog.
+4. On the Application users page, click + New app user to open the Create a new app user dialog.

-2. Enter the previously created app name, Dynamics 365 Organization ID and Role name which provides read access to the Dynamics 365 data and click Create.
+5. Enter the previously created app name, Dynamics 365 organization ID, and role name that provides read access to the Dynamics 365 data, then click Create.

 Dynamics 365 new application